GabrielOrmo/GA4-Sitegenesys/README.md

 # GA4-Sitegenesys
-Google Analytics 4 migrstion for a Sytegenesis site
+Google Analytics 4 migation for a Sytegenesis site